Country Guide

 FACTS & PRACTICAL DETAILS

-Main Airport Code
+Main Airport Codes

 LIM — Lima (Jorge Chávez International).
 Domestic hubs in Cusco (CUZ), Arequipa (AQP), and Iquitos (IQT).